 It’s like the old adage goes, “don’t have all your eggs in one basket.”
 The same is true for agency clients.
 It’s not good to have just 1 key account.
-Eric says he categorizes clients in 3 ways: Acorns (have the ability to grow), Cornerstone (solid, long term) and Shit Box (tons of work, low profit, pain in the ass).
-He places higher value on agencies have plenty of Acorns and Cornerstones, with minimal or no Shit Boxes.
+Eric says he categorizes clients in 3 ways: Acorns (have the ability to grow), Cornerstone (solid, long term), and Shit Box (tons of work, low profit, pain in the ass).
+He places a higher value on agencies that have plenty of Acorns and Cornerstones, with minimal or no Shit Boxes.

 It’s the owner’s job to be the agency’s steward to the future, not involved to be in everyday operations.
 Here’s a great post about the 5 roles of an agency owner.
 Guess what?
 Working IN the business isn’t one of them 🙂

-Tips from the Agency Trenches
+Tips to Grow Your Digital Marketing Agency from the Agency Trenches

 Best Advice Ever Received for Building your Digital Agency: